 To be successful, every organization must have expectations and regulations to guide them.
 The Board of Education, the superintendent and the principals have established guidelines that will make the school safe and provide an atmosphere that will be for the good of all.
 Please study this handbook in order to familiarize yourself with the basic rules and guidelines of Sequoyah School.

 ADMINISTRATION

 Superintendent

-Terry M. Saul, 918-341-5472 terry.saul@sequoyaheagles.net
+Dr. Terry M. Saul, 918-341-5472 terry.saul@sequoyaheagles.net chris.osburn@sequoyaheagles.net

 High School (grades 11-12)

 Chris Osburn, 918-341-0642